Can I receive federal financial aid if I enroll less than full-time?

 How do I find out how much financial aid I am eligible for?

-- After CSU receives your FAFSA and (if you are selected) the FAFSA verification process has been completed, you will be issued an award notification listing the types of aid you have been awarded.
-An email will instruct you how to access the Fin Aid tab in CampusNet.
+- After CSU receives your FAFSA and (if you are selected) the FAFSA verification process has been completed, you will be issued an award notification listing the types of aid you have been offered.
+A mailed letter or email will instruct you how to access the Financial Aid tab in CampusNet to view your awards.

 Does receiving a scholarship affect my federal financial aid eligibility?

 - Sometimes.
-You are not permitted to receive financial assistance greater than the total cost of attending CSU.
+You are not permitted to receive financial assistance in excess of the total cost of attending CSU.
 Therefore, if you qualify for a scholarship after having been awarded federal financial aid, some of your federal assistance (usually loan eligibility) may have to be reduced.
 If this occurs, you will be notified immediately.
 Read more frequently asked questions regarding scholarships.

-The total amount of financial aid I'm receiving is greater than tuition invoices.
+The total amount of financial aid I'm receiving is greater than tuition charges on my account.
 What happens to the extra money?

-- Any remaining funds available after all your fees have been paid will be issued to you.
-You may view this amount by going into CampusNet and selecting the Account tab.
-If you see an amount in parenthesis ( ), that is your refund amount.
+- Any remaining funds available after all your tuition and fees have been paid will be released back to you.
+You may view this amount after disbursement by going to CampusNet and selecting the Account tab.
+If you see an amount in parenthesis ( ), that is your excess, or refund, amount.
 The Office of Treasury Services issues refunds twice a week.
-If you refer to your CampusNet account, you will see when your refund was issued.
-If you have questions or concerns about your refund, contact Campus411 All-in-1 in Main Classroom 116, or call 216.687.5411 or 888.CSU.OHIO or email firstname.lastname@example.org.
+If you have questions or concerns about your refund, contact Campus411 All-in-1 in Berkman Hall Rm.
+116, call 216.687.5411 or 888.CSU.OHIO, or email firstname.lastname@example.org.

 How do I receive summer financial aid?

-- Students may use remaining Federal Pell Grant and Direct Loan eligibility, which requires minimum enrollment of 6 credits for summer study.
-Campus-based aid (SEOG, Federal Perkins Loan, Federal Work Study), Institutional Grants (Residence Hall Grant) are not available summer semester.
+- Students may use remaining Federal Pell Grant and Direct Loan eligibility, which requires minimum enrollment of 6 credit hours, for summer study.
+Campus-based aid (SEOG, Federal Perkins Loan, Federal Work Study), State Grants (OCOG), and Institutional Grants/Scholarhips (Residence Hall Grant) are not available for the summer semester.

-- Students applying for summer financial aid should finalize their registration by the first day of summer classes.
+- Students applying for summer financial aid should finalize their registration by the first of May.
 To have your eligibility evaluated, please contact Campus411 All-in-1 at 216-687-5411, or email at email@example.com.

 - Summer semester is considered the last semester of our academic year.
 Financial aid is based on your remaining eligibility from your current FAFSA results.

-- Visiting (non-degree, visiting, and transient) students who are enrolling at CSU this summer are not eligible for CSU administered financial aid, including alternative/private loans.
+- Visiting (non-degree, visiting, and transient) students who are enrolling at CSU in the summer are not eligible for CSU administered financial aid, including alternative/private loans.
 Visiting students should consult their home institution for aid eligibility.
-You should make payment arrangements., Ffor instance, get on the Budget Payment Plan which you will sign up for in CampusNet.
+You should make payment arrangements with CSU, such as the Budget Payment Plan, which you may sign up for on CampusNet.
 For more information about payment options visit the Treasury Services website.

 I have a brother and a sister who also attend college.
 Does this impact my federal financial aid eligibility?